catekui/Sweet-Pizza-Kitchen/README.md

 ### Installation Process

 ## Behaviour Driven Development
-1. Displays form for Entering Date and Gender
+1. Displays select input for Entering size of pizza, crust and toppings.
-* INPUT: "User's gender"
-* INPUT: "User's day of birth"
-* INPUT: "User's month of birth"
-* INPUT: "User's year of birth"
-* OUTPUT: "Displays User's Akan name according to submitted date and gender

-2. Displays an Invalid Day Message if day input left blank
-* INPUT: ""
-* OUTPUT: Displays Invalid day

-3. Displays an Invalid Month Message if month input left blank
-* INPUT: ""
-* OUTPUT: Displays Invalid Month

-4. Displays an Invalid Year Message if year input left blank
-* INPUT: ""
-* OUTPUT: Displays Invalid Year
+2. Displays the total cost of pizza.

+3. Displays would you like delivery at a fee and buttons for choosing yes and no

+4. Displays form to enter location, name, and phonenumber if you prefered delivery.

+5. Displays a checkout button
 ## Development
 Want to contribute?
 Great!